 […]

-This means they’re losing their ability to function properly - to support plant life, store water, filter pollutants, and cycle nutrients and therefore essential for food security, water availability and quality, contributing to flood control, functioning of ecosystem, human health, buffering of climate change impacts and much more, also causing direct and indirect economic costs or losses, which are estimated between 50 billion to 100 billion Euros a year in the EU alone.[…]
+This means they’re losing their ability to function properly - to support plant life, store water, filter pollutants, and cycle nutrients which is essential for food security, water availability and quality, contributing to flood control, functioning of ecosystems, human health, buffering of climate change impacts and much more, also causing direct and indirect economic costs or losses, which are estimated between 50 billion to 100 billion Euros a year in the EU alone.
+This is a longs sentence and needs editing.

+[…]

-Furthermore, agriculture and with-it intensive soil use and often degradation is the major factor in exceeding the planetary boundaries, where seven of nine boundaries have been breached.
+Furthermore, agriculture, and with-it intensive soil use and often degradation. is the major factor in exceeding the planetary boundaries, where seven of nine boundaries have been breached.

+Alternative: Furthermore, agriculture, and with-it intensive soil use and often degradation, is a major driver of soil degradation that has multiple on-site and off site effects.

 1. Scientific soil knowledge.

-Soil science is a recent discipline (1870s) and the complexity of soils is still being understood.
-Recent discoveries on soil ecosystems and soil biodiversity still needs to be implemented to achieve sustainable management of soils.
-Can be considered to start from Dokuchaev in the 1870s.
+Soil science is a recent discipline (1870s) and the complexity of soils is still topic of research.
+It can be considered to start from Dokuchaev in the 1870s.
 Historically linked to agricultural expansion in the Eurasian steppe and Northern American prairie.
-Recent discoveries on soil ecosystems and soil biodiversity still needs to be implemented to achieve sustainable management of soils.
+Recent discoveries on soil ecosystems and soil biodiversity still need further adoption and implementation to achieve sustainable management of soils.

 […]

 “Soils have been sustainably managed by indigenous people and communities using traditional/tacit knowledge for thousands of years and still are in many parts of the world.”

 It is especially important to acknowledge that soil knowledge precedes and goes beyond agriculture, as most literature links soil knowledge with agriculture and the neolithic revolutions.
-Brevik and Hartmink (2010), when providing a historical perspective on soil knowledge, fall into an apparent contradiction when stating that “soil knowledge dates to the earliest known practice of agriculture about 11,000 BP.” and then admitting that “humans have always had an intimate relation with the soil”Acknowledging the different types of soil related knowledge, practices and wisdom can also help decolonise soil science and make it more inclusive, fostering dialogue between scientists and practitioners.
+Brevik and Hartmink (2010), when providing a historical perspective on soil knowledge, fall into an apparent contradiction when stating that “soil knowledge dates to the earliest known practice of agriculture about 11,000 BP.” and then admitting that “humans have always had an intimate relation with the soil”

+I find this a bit sudden statement.
+In any case I think the authors Hartemink and Brevik indicated that practical, observation-based knowledge dates to the start of (sedentary agriculture, when soils were systematically used and soil properties in decisions of land use.
+Then scientific soil knowledge started much later.

+Acknowledging the different types of soil related knowledge, practices and wisdom can also help decolonise soil science and make it more inclusive, fostering dialogue between scientists and practitioners.